 Producer’s Guide To Film Production Insurance

-Additionally, if someone’s property is damaged during production, such as if a door is broken off its hinges by a member of your crew or damage is done to a fence in the background of your shot, the owner of that property can sue the production company for damages.
-In order to avoid these types of lawsuits it is important that you have insurance.
+Additionally, if someone’s property is damaged during production.
+For example, if a door is broken off its hinges by a member of your crew or damage is done to a fence in the background of your shot, the owner of that property can sue the production company for damages.

 Speaking To An Entertainment Insurance Broker

 When you are in a situation where you have to deal with an entertainment insurance broker, you might feel that you do not know exactly what to do.
-As a matter of fact, there are many people out there who do not know what to expect when they hire an entertainment insurance broker.
+There are many people out there who do not know what to expect when they hire an entertainment insurance broker.

 What this means for the clients is that they should know exactly what it is that they want out of the process.
 They should be able to come up with a list of things where they can get all of their questions answered.